-TDO UCC submissions result in credits being provided to the FPA, if the check status is "issue outstanding."
-Credits for TDO-issued checks are automatically posted to Fiscal Service.
+TDO UCC submissions result in credits being provided to the federal entity that authorized the payment, if the check status is "issue outstanding."
 Fiscal Service returns the UCC credits to the TDO by an SF 1185 schedule.

 TRACS transfers NTDO UCC credits to the NTDO's ALCs through IPAC.
 All TRACS transactions are reported to the NTDO's CARS Account Statement after they are translated to the corresponding TAS/BETC within the Shared Accounting Module (SAM).
 NTDO's must ensure they have completed a Cash Flow Profile within SAM for TRACS activity so that transactions can be translated with the correct TAS/BETC.

 Note: TRACS automatically assigns a distinct IPAC bill number for all transactions.

 Treasury checks over 12 months old and not negotiated are automatically canceled during the 14th month and the proceeds returned to the DO for credit to the appropriation or fund account initially charged.
 TRACS transfers Limited Payability Cancellation Credits to the DO's ALCs through IPAC.

 Accounting for Canceled Checks Credited to DO Accounts

 DOs return the proceeds from canceled checks to the account from which the check was originally issued.
 DOs with annual, multi-year, and no-year appropriation accounts treat the canceled check as an account payable.
 If the DO determines that the liability is not valid, the funds are available for obligation if the account has not expired.